Hello (1999 film): Production

 The film marked the second venture for director K. Selva Bharathy, while it also featured Preeti Jhangiani in her first Tamil film.
-Being unfamiliar with the language, Preeti mouthed her longer on-screen dialogues in Hindi, and was later dubbed over by a voice artist.
+Being unfamiliar with the language, Jhangiani mouthed her longer on-screen dialogues in Hindi, and was later dubbed over by a voice artist.
 The actress also noted that the production of Hello was completed swiftly.

 Soundtrack

-The film score and the soundtrack were composed by Deva.
-The soundtrack, released in 1999, features 6 tracks, lyrics written by Vairamuthu and Na.
-Muthukumar.
+The soundtrack was composed by Deva.
+The superhit song "Salam Gulamu" was reused as "Salam Gulabi" in the 2004 Kannada film Baithare Baithare.

+Reception

+Aurangazeb of Kalki wrote dragging length in second half as the biggest flaws but since the humour makes us forget those flaws Selvabharathi has scored pass mark for second time.
+Malathi Rangarajan of The Hindu wrote, "Prashanth as the hero Chandru does a neat job.
+The choreography for the songs is appealing and Prashanth's elegant movements enhance the appeal.
+The wonderful locations are an added feast for the eyes".
+Chennai Online wrote, "To push his narration forward, the director forces in a lot of accidental encounters and co-incidences that brings the hero and the heroine to the same places at the same time".